 Hive Guardians are a new Destiny 2 The Witch Queen enemy

-In Destiny 2 The Witch Queen, you’ll be facing off against Savathun’s Lucent Brood of Hive Guardians.
-Presumably we’ll learn about how Savathun steals the power of Light by the end of Season of the Lost, but for now we know she’s used it to create Hive Ghosts that can resurrect and empower dead Hive with powers similar to the Guardians’.
+In Destiny 2 The Witch Queen, you’ll be facing off against Savathûn’s Lucent Brood of Hive Lightbearers.
+Presumably we’ll learn about how exactly Savathûn steals the power of Light by the end of Season of the Lost, but for now we know she’s used it to create Hive Ghosts that can resurrect and empower dead Hive with powers similar to the Guardians’.

 There’s a new Destiny 2 Witch Queen Raid

-Details on the new Destiny 2 Witch Queen Raid are of course very sparse at the moment.
-What we do know is that it will take place within the Darkness pyramid ship that lives in the swamps of Savathun’s Throne World.
+Details on the new Raid coming to Destiny 2 with The Witch Queen are of course very sparse at the moment.
+What we do know is that it will open its doors on Saturday, March 5, 2022 at 10am PST (1pm ETS / 6pm BST), and that it takes place within the Darkness pyramid ship that lives in the swamps of Savathûn’s Throne World.
 A brief description of the Raid hints at an “ancient danger imprisoned within” the pyramid, which we’ll likely have to put an end to and get some sweet loot out of it.

 Destiny 2 is also getting another six-player, matchmade, offensive-style activity, like Override and Astral Alignment, called Conflict Eternal.
-Not much is known about this either for the moment, but an image does show a team Guardians fighting their way through Lucent Brood Hive towards the palace in Savathun’s Throne World.
+Not much is known about this either, but an image does show a team Guardians fighting their way through Lucent Brood Hive towards the palace in Savathûn’s Throne World.